Meet an innoFaither: Mat Cotton

 What faith(s), if any, do you practice?
 How does your tradition and/or spiritual practice inspire or influence you as an innovator?

 I am a practicing member of the Bahá’í Faith, and the teachings of the Bahá’í Faith have inspired and influenced me as an innovator in a number of ways.
 The pivot around which all the Bahá’í teachings revolve is the conviction that humanity is essentially one human family.
 That conviction informs the ends I seek in making my contribution to the betterment of my community, nation, and world, as well as the means I use to achieve such ends.
+In my work with the U.S. Bahá’í Office of Public Affairs, the principle of oneness and unity helps us to approach social issues not as isolated problems, but as symptoms of deeper patterns in our collective life; to prioritize solutions that strengthen relationships, build trust, and enhance collective capacity—not just short-term fixes; and to bring attention to the structural and conceptual forces that keep groups divided and impede cooperation.

 What are you currently working on?